TheJumpCloud/support/_posts/2023-03-23-Rename-Local-Username.md

 In the Windows operating system workflow, users are simply renamed with the [rename-localUser cmdlet](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.localaccounts/rename-localuser?view=powershell-5.1).
 Their login username is refreshed after a successful login/ restart.

+MacOS Rename Script Updated June 26 2024 to restart the device after rename and properly determine if the CSV contains the system record.

 ### Basic Usage

 - The PowerShell Module is required to run this script